Bridgwater relishing United FA Cup challenge

 "Going from Palace in the Championship down another league, you wouldn't normally think about it, but with where the club is going and the vision they have for the future, it is all really bright - why wouldn't I want to be part of it?"

-Bridgwater, who have sold out the 2,500 tickets for Sunday's match - a record for both the men's and women's teams - can take some inspiration from their upcoming opponents.
+Bridgwater, who have sold out the 2,500 tickets for Sunday's match - a record for both the men's and women's teams, can take some inspiration from their next opponents.
 United may have more finances at their disposal than the Somerset-based club but they were only founded in 2018 and are now challenging for their first WSL title.

 "If you look at where we are at and where Manchester United are at, yes there is a lot more money and funding for them but at the same time a club has to start somewhere," Goddard said.